edgelesssys/contrast/docs/docs/architecture/attestation.md

 ## Summary

 In summary, Contrast's attestation strategy follows the RATS guidelines and consists of two parts:
-- A layered attestation environment for each individual instance of a Confidential Container in the deployment.
+- A CPU attestation report for the runtime environment and runtime policy for each Pod in the deployment.
 - The Coordinator attestation service as a lead attester that allows the transitive verification of the entire deployment as composite device.